cloudflare/cloudflare-docs/content/workers/wrangler/install-and-update.md

 {{<Aside type="note">}}

-This is an installation guide for the new version of Wrangler.
-If you previously had version 1 of Wrangler installed or were working on a project with version 1, refer to the [Migration guide](/workers/wrangler/migration/migrating-from-wrangler-1/).
+This is an installation guide for the latest version of Wrangler.
+If you previously had version 1 of Wrangler installed or were working on a project with version 1, please refer to the [Migration guide](/workers/wrangler/cli-wrangler/migration/migrating-from-wrangler-1/).

 {{</Aside>}}